Toll Free:

 Report Automation Analytics

-Digest access change trends through Power BI monitoring usage spikes across permissions, data categories, and user groups.
+Digest access change trends through Power BI consulting monitoring usage spikes across permissions, data categories, and user groups.

 Guide policy priorities examining where governance controls instil the greatest protection for increasing risk areas over time.